-You can work in Private Equity in China for some time (if you get an opportunity which is very hard to come by).
-And then after few years, you can quit and shift to investment banking.
-Investment banking is very strong in Chinese market.
+You can work in Private Equity in China for some time (if you get an opportunity, which is very hard to come by).
+And then, after a few years, you can quit and shift to investment banking.
+Investment banking is very strong in the Chinese market.
 So you can shift to investment banking in China and then find a way to go back to the US or the UK in a higher position if you want.

 In a nutshell, as a foreigner, it’s better that you don’t try to get into Private Equity in China unless you absolutely have to get into it for other reasons.
-Private Equity market in China is not as good as investment banking.
-So even if you work in PE for some time as a foreigner, it’s better to shift into investment banking for better prospects in near future.
+The private equity market in China is not as good as investment banking.
+So even if you work in PE for some time as a foreigner, it’s better to shift into investment banking for better prospects in the near future.

 This has been a guide to Private Equity in China, their services offered, recruitment process, their culture, list of top private equity firms in China, salaries, and exit opportunities.
 You may also have a look at the following article for learning more about Private Equity